About the Center

 Michael Decker is Maroulis Professor of Byzantine History and Orthodox Religion and Associate Professor of History at USF.
 He joined the History Department in 2004 after completing an Andrew Mellon Postdoctoral Fellowship at Rice University.
 He earned a BA from Penn State University and an MST and DPhil from Oxford University in Modern History.
 During his time at Rice, Dr. Decker worked with Professor David Cook, with whom he studied Arabic and from whom he developed an appreciation for Islamic history and the study of radical Islam.
 At USF, Dr. Decker has taught and researched extensively on issues of violence, accommodation, diplomacy, and cross-cultural encounters.
 His most recent book is The Byzantine Art of War (Westholme, 2013).

-Peter N. Funke is Assistant Professor in the Department of Government and International Affairs at the University of South Florida in Tampa.
+Peter N. Funke is Associate Professor in the School of Interdisciplinary Global Studies at the University of South Florida in Tampa.
 Peter received his PhD from the University of Pennsylvania and his Vordiplom from the Freie Universität Berlin.
 His research focuses on transnational social movements, new media, and movement politics under globalizing capitalism.

 Darryl Slider earned his PhD in Political Science at Yale, and began his career as a specialist on Soviet domestic politics.
 He wrote widely on local government, elections, ethnic relations, and reform efforts both before and after Gorbachev's emergence as Soviet leader.
 Since the collapse of the USSR, Dr. Slider has published extensively on the politics of Russia and Georgia.
 He is widely recognized as one of the leading authorities on Russian regional politics, federalism, and the rise of "Putinism."
 In the 2004-2005 academic year Dr. Slider was a Fulbright scholar in Russia and taught at the Higher School of Economics.
 Currently, his research is focused on corruption and governance in Russia.